will-browne/will-browne.github.io/docs/HDR_projects.md

 # Postgraduate Research Information

+*Welcome, the chances are that you are here, reading this page, because I've redirected you to this useful repo.
+It's here to help and speed up your journey to a research career, where if appropriate could well be in collaboration with me.*

 This is a collection of useful hints and tips for postgraduate research, such as doctoral or masters study.
 Over the last 20+ years I've been fortunate enough to guide amazing people through their research journey, so here are my thoughts to help people in the early stages of their journey.
 This includes people considering collaborative research with me, so lists areas of potential mutual interest.

 ## Things you need for the research journey: